While you’re here, listen to this podcast interview with Neal Schaffer on influencer marketing.

 In 2006, Alan received the Order of the British Empire (OBE) for services to sport.
-He said that receiving the award from Queen Elizabeth at Buckingham Palace, London, made him more nervous than climbing a mountain.

 You can share Alan’s amazing mountaineering journey in his book – 8000 Metres: Climbing the World’s Highest Mountains.
 This is a must-read for arm-chair mountaineers and entrepreneurs alike.

 *Yorkshire Grit – referring to the hardness of the people of Yorkshire, who’ll never be ground down.

 Enjoy this interview, or find it informative and inspiring?
 Want to read more?
 Consider donating to Communicate Influence.
 In return, you receive more great in-depth interviews, a great feeling for contributing, and, not least, our heartfelt thanks.